LawleyFall2018/230-fall2017/practical/samplepractical2018.md

 ## Instructions

 Begin by downloading [fall2018sample.zip](fall2018sample.zip), which contains the .html, .css and .js files for this project.
+(Don't right-click to download; you need to click on the link and then select the download link.)

-Do *not* edit the .html file -- all of your work should be in the .css and .js files.
+**Do *not* edit the .html file -- all of your work should be in the .css and .js files. **

 **Mobile Grid Layout (2 points)**
 - Grid takes up 100% of viewport width